adacountylightfoot/adacountylightfoot.github.io/_pages/arms-qualifications.md

   - nav: "recruits"
 ---

 Proficency with firearms is essential, and we encourage members to qualify with each firearm they intend to use in militia service.
-All recruits shall attend, and demonstrate knowedge of the [Basic Fire Arms Safety][basic-firearms-safety training.
+All recruits must attend, and demonstrate knowedge of the [Basic Fire Arms Safety][basic-firearms-safety training].

 ## Basic Marksmanship Qualification Test